-A Conversation with artist Sarah Spillers
+Nashville Nights - A Conversation with Sarah Spillers

-Jay Sanchez
+Interview by Jay Sanchez

 Artist Sarah Spillers is an award-winning contemporary painter and educator born and raised in Nashville, Tennessee.
 As a Nashville native, her recent works depict the aftermath of the populous city going through the COVID-19 Global Pandemic.
 Spillers has been exploring the new environment that the pandemic has created and translated it into a series of acrylic paintings, emphasizing the use of lively color and texture in contrast to these gloomy and more serious times.
 Fast forward to 2023; Sarah Spillers continues to push the envelope with an approach full of possibilities in addition to her masterful flow with a paintbrush.